Deepanshu8285/qwert/README.md

-# Handwritten Digit Recognition using CNN (MNIST)
+# Handwritten Digit Recognition using Convolutional Neural Network (CNN)

-A Convolutional Neural Network (CNN) built using TensorFlow/Keras to classify handwritten digits from the MNIST dataset.
+A deep learning project that classifies handwritten digits (0–9) from the MNIST dataset using a Convolutional Neural Network (CNN) built with TensorFlow/Keras.

 ---

 ## 👨‍💻 Author

 **Deepanshu Gupta**